Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

-# Getting started
+# Getting Started

-Here are the steps to connect MediaTek Cloud Sandbox to your development and prototype lifecycle:
+The steps to connect MediaTek Cloud Sandbox to your prototype for your IoT development are as follows:

-1. Develop Prototype
+1. Develop the Prototype
-2. Create Test Device
+2. Create the Test Device
-3. Manage Test Device
+3. Manage the Test Device
 4. Beta-release & Device Management
-5. Configure User Profile
+5. Configure the User Profile

 ![](../images/Getting_started/img_gettingstarted_01.png)

-# Create your first protptype
+# Create Your First Prototype

-The developer develop a prototype by first create a prototype in the Development console.
-A prototype may have several data channels which take different data points types.
+You can create a new prototype in the Development console page.
+A prototype may have several data channels that can take different data point types.

 ![](../images/Getting_started/img_gettingstarted_02.png)

-## How to create a prototype step by step
+## How To Create a Prototype Step by Step

 Step 1.
-Click Development on the top menu bar.
+Click **Prototype** under **Development** on the top menu bar.

 Step 2.
-Click Create button to create a new prototype.
+Click **Create** button to create a new prototype.

 ![](../images/Getting_started/img_gettingstarted_03.png)

 Step 3.
-Enter the Prototype name, version, and select chip type, industry and Click Save button.
+Enter the Prototype name, version, and select the chip type, industry and Click **Save**.
 Your Prototype is created.

 Step 4.
-Click Detail button of the prototype just created.
+Click **Detail** of the prototype you've just created.

 ![](../images/Getting_started/img_gettingstarted_04.png)

-After your prototype is created, you can start to set the data channel, trigger and action, user privilege, create and view test devices in the prototype detail page.
+After your prototype is created, you can set the data channel, trigger and action, user privilege, and create and view test devices in the prototype detail page.